pcanz/pPEG/Readme.md

 The `add` rule name can label a host programming language function that defines how the argument list will be evaluated.
 Most of the arithmetic operators are left associative and will use a left list reduction, but the `pow` exponential operator can use a right reduction to evaluate its arguments.

 To reduce the number of rules each operator rule could match all operators with the same precedence and associativity.
-But a better way to deal with a larger number of operators is to extend the pPEG grammar with a version of the Pratt algorithm as explained in [Operator Expressions].
+But a better way to deal with a larger number of operators is to extend the pPEG grammar with a version of the Pratt parser algorithm as explained in [Operator Expressions].

 ##  JSON Grammar Example